 Why did you decide to study?

-I knew I wanted to improve my knowledge so that I can expand my businesses, but I don’t have time for full time study.
-I chose iQ Academy because they offer a convenient and supportive distance-learning opportunity.
+I knew I wanted to improve my knowledge so that I can expand my business, but I don’t have time for full-time study.
+I chose IQ Academy because they offer a convenient and supportive distance-learning opportunity.

 Which town do you live in and how do you receive your study material?